 The support will strive to maximize the synergy of activities with lifelong learning so that these persons acquire knowledge and skills demanded in the labour market, including ICT skills, and so that their employment and employability grows by developing key competences, improving professional advising.
-Support will also focus on improvement of the access of disadvantaged jobseekers to employment and professional training also by employing them in the framework of the social economy.
+Support will also focus on improvement of the access of disadvantaged jobseekers to employment also by employing them in the framework of the social economy.
+With the aim of supporting structurally stable employment and in accordance with the Social Economy and Social Enterprises Act, support will be provided to social economy entities (considering their higher resilience to the economic cycle).
 Discrimination on the demand side of the labour market (on the side of employers) will be solved by specific target 4.2.1.